 Other projects in the exhibition include Aguahoja (2018), which deploys some of the most abundant biomaterials on our planet, such as cellulose, chitin, calcium carbonate, cornstarch, and pectin.
 Derived from shrimp shells and fallen leaves, these materials are 3-D printed by a robot, shaped by water and augmented with natural pigments to create bio-compatible composites with functional mechanical, chemical and optical property gradients.
 They can be used to digitally produce structures and objects that embody the lightness and flexibility-as well as the biodegradability-of leaves and wings; and the toughness of seashells, varying in size from millimeters to meters.
-Aguahoja aims to subvert the industrial cycle of material extraction and obsolescence through the creation of objects that exhibit tunable mechanical and optical properties, and respond to their environments in ways that are impossible with synthetic materials.
+Aguahoja aims to subvert the industrial cycle of material extraction and obsolescence through the creation of objects that are impossible with synthetic materials.
 During use, these aspects allow the structure to communicate with and respond to its environment; once obsolete, it biodegrades, dissociating to its molecular components to fuel new growth.